-E3.1 Public money should be spent with demonstrable probity and in accordance with the Council's policies.
+- E3.1 Public money should be spent with demonstrable probity and in accordance with the Council's policies.
 The Council's procedures should help to make sure that services can receive value for money in their purchasing arrangements.
-These Regulations should be read in conjunction with the Council's Contract Procedure Rules.

-- E3.2 Every employee and member of the Council has a responsibility to declare any links or personal interests that they may have with providers of goods or services or suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the Council. - E3.3 Official orders must be in a form approved by the Strategic Director of Resources.
-Official orders must be issued for all work, goods or services to be supplied to the Council except for supplies of utilities, periodical payments such as rent or rates, petty cash purchases or other exceptions specified by the Strategic Director of Resources. - E3.4 Each order must conform to the directions of the Council's Contract Procedure Rules and the standardisation of supplies and materials.
-Standard terms and conditions must not be varied without the prior approval of the Strategic Director of Resources. - E3.5 Apart from petty cash, schools' own bank accounts and other payments from advance accounts, the normal method of payment of money due from the Council will be by BACS, cheques only in exceptional circumstances or other instrument drawn on the Council's bank account by the Strategic Director of Resources.
-The use of direct debit or standing orders will require the prior agreement of the Strategic Director of Resources. - E3.6 The use of e-business, e-commerce, credit/debit or purchasing cards, or other electronic means of purchasing goods or services, must be authorised by the Strategic Director of Resources. - E3.7 Official orders must not be raised for any personal or private purchases, nor should personal or private use be made of Council contracts, unless specifically authorised in writing by the Strategic Director of Resources and appropriate accounting arrangements made.
+These Regulations should be read in conjunction with the Council's Contract Procedure Rules. - E3.2 Every employee and member of the Council has a responsibility to declare any links or personal interests that they may have with suppliers and/or contractors if they are engaged in contractual or purchasing decisions on behalf of the Council. - E3.3 Official orders must be in a form approved by the Director of Finance.
+Official orders must be issued for all work, goods or services to be supplied to the Council except for supplies of utilities, periodical payments such as rent or rates, petty cash purchases or other exceptions specified by the Director of Finance. - E3.4 Each order must conform to the directions of the Council's Contract Procedure Rules and the standardisation of supplies and materials.
+Standard terms and conditions must not be varied without the prior approval of the Director of Finance. - E3.5 Apart from petty cash, schools' own bank accounts and other payments from advance accounts, the normal method of payment of money due from the Council will be by BACS.
+The use of direct debit or standing orders will require the prior agreement of the Director of Finance. - E3.6 The use of e-business, e-commerce, credit/debit or purchasing cards, or other electronic means of purchasing goods or services, must be authorised by the Director of Finance. - E3.7 Official orders must not be raised for any personal or private purchases, nor should personal or private use be made of Council contracts

-E3.8 To make sure that all of the Council's financial systems, processes and procedures for the ordering, purchasing and payment of suppliers for goods and services are sound, appropriately documented, properly authorised and well administered.
+E3.8 To ensure that the Council's financial systems, processes and procedures for